You want smart political talk without the meltdowns?

 Yes, yes.

-Uh I mean just a tremendous show.
+I mean, just a tremendous show.

 And my parents let me watch it when I was like eight.

-And you know, there were some provocative things that were said on that particular program.
+And, you know, there were some provocative things that were said on that particular program.

-And uh as as you note on your Twitter feed, and as I've been reading about uh the great Jimmy Kahn, James Kahn, eighty-two years old, amazing that he's eighty-two, uh, you know, obviously played Sonny Corleone and in The Godfather and in many other great movies as well.
+And as you note on your Twitter feed, and as I've been reading about the great Jimmy Khan, James Khan, 82 years old, amazing.

-Uh he he has passed away, unfortunately.
+He has passed away, unfortunately.

 You had to make a choice.

-All right, so this this is the the distinction that I have is it depends on how much time because the beginning, you know, like the first 40, 45 minutes of Goodfellas is just amazing.
+So this is the distinction that I have is it depends on how much time because the beginning, you know, like the first 40, 45 minutes of Goodfellas is just amazing, but it does go off the rails later.

 That's a great point.